shikha-16/Women-in-Technology/README.md

 If you want to explore the world of Computer Science, this is the place to be!
 Explore the contents of this repository by going through the table of contents given below. :sparkles:

+A great quote by Ara Katz, _Chief Marketing Officer at Spring_:
+> “There is no recipe, there is no one way to do things — there is only your way.
+And if you can recognize that in yourself
+> and accept and appreciate that in others, you can make magic.”

 ## Table of Contents
 - :earth_asia: [The World of CS](#The-World-of-Computer-Science)
 - :computer: [Learn by Doing](#Learn-by-Doing)